List of The Idolmaster characters: Third Entertainment Division

 The youngest characters in the entire Idolmaster franchise at the age of 8, she is a wildly imaginative girl who loves to wear animal kigurumi and attract attention to herself.
 It is revealed in the U149 anime that her father is currently away overseas and her mother is too busy at work, causing her to feel lonely.

-Her Cinderella Master single, released on February 4, 2015, charted on the Oricon Singles Chart for five weeks and topped at #7 on February 16.
+Her Cinderella Master single, released on February 4, 2015, charted on the Oricon Singles Chart for five weeks and topped at No. 7 on February 16.